The New York City Department of Education's "Problem Code" is an Unlawful Flag on an Employee's Fingerprints

 COUNTY OF NEW YORK

-In the Matter of the Application of PHILOMENA BRENNAN, Petitioner, Index No. 112977/09 Motion Seq.
-No. 001 For An Order and Judgment Pursuant to Article 78 of the Civil Practice Law and Rules, -against-NEW YORK CITY DEPARTMENT OF EDUCATION, Respondent.
+Index No. 112977/09 Motion Seq.
+No. 001 For An Order and Judgment Pursuant to Article 78 of the Civil Practice Law and Rules, PHILOMENA BRENNAN -against-NEW YORK CITY DEPARTMENT OF EDUCATION, Respondent.

 Some background is necessary.
-Ms. Brennan was a tenured teacher at that time she was assigned, in 2006 to Frederick Douglas Academy in Brooklyn.
+Petitioner Philomena Brennan was a tenured teacher at that time she was assigned, in 2006 to Frederick Douglas Academy in Brooklyn.
 At some point, at the end of the school year, she indicates that she was approached by the principal Tamika Matheson who gave her an unsatisfactory rating, the first one she had ever received.
-Again, according to the petitioner a discussion between the principal and herself was held and pursuant to that discussion, Ms. Brennan decided to formally resign from her teaching position.
+Again, according to the petitioner, a discussion between the principal and herself was held and pursuant to that discussion, Petitioner decided to formally resign from her teaching position.
 In the ensuing period she did some substitute teaching.
-In January of2009, after a discussion with others, she decided to take steps to withdraw her resignation.
+In January of 2009, after a discussion with others, she decided to take steps to withdraw her resignation.

 With regard to the withdrawal of her resignation, a resolution of that issue must await a determination of the Ineligible list issue.
 Therefore, the Court is directing the following.

-First, the Department of Education is ordered to make a decision with regard to the continuation of Ms. Brennan's name on the Ineligible list within thirty days from today or by June 16, 2010 and notify petitioner promptly of this.
-The Department has no right to keep Ms. Brennan in a perpetual state of limbo by not making this decision.
+First, the Department of Education is ordered to make a decision with regard to the continuation of "Petitioner"'s name on the Ineligible list within thirty days from today or by June 16, 2010 and notify petitioner promptly of this.
+The Department has no right to keep "Petitioner" in a perpetual state of limbo by not making this decision.
 If the decision is adverse to her, clear reasons must be stated.
 I am adjourning this matter until July 7,2010 at 2:15 p.m. for further consideration of what relief is sought after a decision has been reached.

 This decision constitutes the interim order of this Court